This page is about the KIT you need for RGS DofE expeditions. Scroll down for a kit list to download.

 Scroll down for detailed advice on kit such as TENTS, WATERPROOFS AND BOOTS.

 If you are not sure about what kit you need then please ask.

-Remember that RGS participants must carry their own equipment on expeditions.
-This is a strictly applied policy to ensure expeditions operate safely.
+RGS participants must in fit and able to carry their own equipment on expeditions.
+This is to ensure expeditions operate safely.

 If injuries or illness mean you are not able to carry your own kit then you are not in a condition to do the expedition and will compromise the safety of the expedition for you and everyone else.
 Transporting of kit for ill or injured participants is not provided.

 Please get in touch with staff as soon as possible if you are ill or injured before an expedition.

 Please read this page for more information on what happens if you do not complete an expedition. https://rgsdofe.org/advice-and-rules-for-rgs-expeditions/

 There is no need to buy expensive kit, especially for Bronze.